GET TO KNOW PORTUGAL

 Latest Sports Headlines

-- Rangers appoint Crichton as women's head coachRangers have appointed Leanne Crichton as their new women's head coach.
+- Rangers appoint Rohl as new head coachRangers have appointed Danny Rohl as the club's new head coach on an initial two-and-a-half year deal.